lenymo/glennmccomb-com/content/articles/how-to-build-custom-hugo-pagination.md

 dark_bg: true
 toc: true
 ---
-{{< lead >}}[Hugo](https://gohugo.io/) is an awesome feature-packed static site generator which is also free and open source.
-It ships with a powerful default pagination template but if you're looking for full control, I'm going to demonstrate how to build custom pagination.{{< /lead >}}
+{{< lead >}}[Hugo](https://gohugo.io/) is an awesome feature-packed static site generator which is also open source and free.
+It ships with a default pagination template but if you're looking for full control, I'm going to demonstrate how to build custom pagination.{{< /lead >}}

 ## Introduction

-If you'd like to understand more about Hugo pagination you've come to the right place.
 My focus here is Hugo so I won't be writing CSS and I'll use as little HTML as possible.
 I'll be using some basic JavaScript examples to help explain Hugo's syntax but JavaScript experience is unnecessary.

 Things do get a little heavy towards the end but I'll go through the code in detail so it should all make sense.
 If you'd like to see the whole thing, skip ahead to <a href="#the-final-code">the final code</a>.